On low rank-width colorings: Powers of sparse graphs

 We now give two example applications of \cref{thm:be-lrw}.
 A \emph{map graph} is a graph that can be obtained from a plane graph by making a vertex for each face, and adding an edge between two vertices, if the corresponding faces share a vertex.
-One can observe that every map graph is an induced subgraph of the second power of another planar graph, namely the {\em{radial graph}} of the original graph. \begin{lemma} Every map graph is an induced subgraph of the second power of a planar graph. \end{lemma} \begin{proof} Let $G$ be a map graph, and let $H$ be a planar graph defining the map for $G$.
-Consider the {\em{radial graph}} $R$ of $H$: the vertex set of $R$ consists of vertices and faces of $H$, and a vertex $u$ is adjacent to a face $f$ iff $u$ is incident to $f$ in $H$.
-Obviously $R$ is planar.
-It follows that $G$ is the subgraph induced in $R^2$ by the vertices corresponding to faces of $H$. \end{proof}
+We use the following characterization of map graphs as {\em{half-squares of planar graphs}}, due to Chen et al.~\cite{ChenGP02}.